umgbhalla/starred/README.md

 ## Go

+- [tilt-dev/tilt](https://github.com/tilt-dev/tilt) - Define your dev environment as code.
+For microservice apps on Kubernetes.
 - [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.
 - [kubestellar/kubestellar](https://github.com/kubestellar/kubestellar) - KubeStellar - a flexible solution for challenges associated with multi-cluster configuration management for edge, multi-cloud, and hybrid cloud
 - [harness/gitness](https://github.com/harness/gitness) - Gitness is an Open Source developer platform with Source Control management, Continuous Integration and Continuous Delivery.